-The Hospital has contracted with Alliant Management Services (Alliant) to operate, manage and supervise day-to-day activities of the Hospital.
+The Hospital had contracted with Alliant Management Services (Alliant) to operate, manage and supervise day-to-day activities of the Hospital.
 Under the terms of the contract, the fee is adjusted annually by an agreed-upon inflationary adjustment.
-Total management and consulting fees paid to Alliant during the year ended December 31, 2017, were approximately \$725,000.
+In 2018, the Hospital terminated the contract.
+Total management and consulting fees paid to Alliant during the years ended December 31, 2018 and 2017, was approximately \$682,000 and \$725,000, respectively.